 Diapers must be changed often to keep the underlying skin dry.
 Wet skin chafes more easily than dry skin and is more likely to develop diaper rash Diaper rash (diaper dermatitis) A rash is an abnormal change in the texture or color of the skin.
-Known causes of rashes include irritation and bacterial, fungal, or viral infections.
-Symptoms include redness, white or yellow... read more .
+Known causes of rashes include irritation, allergies, drugs, and bacterial, fungal, or viral infections.
+Rashes include redness... read more .
 Modern, super-absorbent disposable diapers contain a layer of gel that absorbs liquid and keeps it away from the skin.
 These diapers keep skin drier than cloth diapers after small to moderate amounts of urine, but diapers of any type should be changed when the skin is exposed to wetness.
 Bacteria normally present in stool can break down urea, a substance in urine, resulting in an alkaline pH that irritates the skin, so diapers should be checked frequently for stool and changed immediately.

 Baby powders help keep skin dry when the infant is sweating slightly, but they do not help keep the skin dry from urine or stool and are not essential.
 Powder made of talcum may cause lung problems if inhaled by infants, so parents should purchase baby powders that contain cornstarch instead.